-A baseline of data for all food and farming stakeholders
+A framework and baseline of data for all food and farming stakeholders

-Grounded in data & built on scientific evidence
+Grounded in data and built on scientific evidence

-The Global Farm Metric drives positive action using more than knowledge alone.
-It enables shared understanding, a supporting policy and economic environment, public awareness, and consumer demand.
+A common language drives positive action.
+It enables shared understanding, a supporting policy and economic environment and informed consumer choice.

-For farmers to be a driver of positive change, they must be rewarded for improving their sustainability.
+For farmers to be a driver of positive change, they must have a shared understanding of sustainability and be financially rewarded.

-By providing a whole-farm framework to understand, monitor and reduce impacts, farmers can evidence and improve the production of nutritious food, growth of natural capital and delivery of public goods.
+A common framework enables consistent monitoring and reporting of impacts so farmers can evidence and improve the production of nutritious food, growth of natural capital and delivery of public goods.

-This data can be used to support consistent sourcing and investment by the financial industry and food businesses, as well as establish a baseline of data to inform direct payment schemes.
+This data can be used to support consistent sourcing and investment by the financial industry and food businesses, as well as inform direct payment schemes.